AIA/CES Continuing Education

 If a program is not offered by AIA Mid-Missouri or another AIA/CES registered provider, AIA members have the option of self-reporting independent activities or research.
 The intent of this activity must be educational in nature and related to new knowledge in reference to their practice of architecture.
 The AIA national component offers an excellent Frequently Asked Questions section where members can learn more about Self-Reported Activities and other AIA/CES requirements.

 Click here to view your transcript and complete your AIA/CES self-report form online through the AIA National Component web site.
-After you enter your AIA member number you will be directed to a site to view your transcript online, fill out your online self-report form, and many other AIA CES options.
+After you log in you will be directed your transcript online, fill out your online self-report form, and many other AIA CES options.